 Charming Towns in Northern Italy

-For visitors, it’s a beautiful area to explore.
-Thanks to two mountain ranges, five freshwater lakes, rolling hills and bustling seaports, there’s lots of diversity to uncover even just a short drive away.
+Thanks to two mountain ranges, five freshwater lakes, rolling hills and bustling seaports, there’s lots of diversity in North Italy, even in short distances.
 You can start your week off skiing in the Dolomites, laze about in Lake Como and end the trip feasting on seafood in Cinque Terre!

 If you’re planning a trip to Italy and want some inspiration, I’ve featured 15 of the best places to visit in today’s post!